 “Move back inside,” I shouted.
 “Go now!”

-The first naga came through the thin ice with aggressive force, but before he got a single dry scale past the threshold, his head was removed from his shoulders by one of the guards.
-The second arrived, pushing past his headless friend, but he was burned to a crisp by my fire spells.
+The first Zinji came through the thin ice with aggressive force, but before they got a single dry scale past the threshold, their head was removed from their shoulders by one of the guards.
+The second arrived, pushing past their headless friend, but they were burned to a crisp by my fire spells.
 At first, it went this way, almost too easily.
 They pushed in, they fell dead.

 Some of the soldiers began to grow hopeful.
-The naga wouldn’t keep this up forever, right?
+The enemy wouldn’t keep this up forever, right?
 There would be a break, or they would give up, or something.
-Maybe they could get out of this mess…
+Maybe they could get out of this mess.

-That was until the naga blew the cave wide open with explosvies.
+Then, the Zinji blew the cave wide open with explosives.

 As it stood, however, I had survived.
 I felt blood running out of my nose and ears, but I wasn’t dead.
-Even as the water rushed in from the newly opened hole the naga had made, I wasn’t dead.
+Even as the water rushed in from the newly opened hole, I wasn’t dead.